Rakuten-Advertising-Developers/RakutenAdvertisingAttribution-Android-SDK/README.md

 (Public key handover process will be communicated separately)

 #### Setup RADAttribution SDK initialization
-To start working with RADAttribution SDK you need to create an instance of [com.rakuten.attribution.sdk.Configuration][Configuration] class.
+To start working with RADAttribution SDK you need to create an instance of [Configuration][com.rakuten.attribution.sdk.Configuration] class.
 It's constructor takes three parameters:
  - appId (unique android application id.
 You can get it from any Context class instance of your application)
  - privateKey (content of your rad_rsa_private.pem file, with both header and footer removed)